andruhon/moment-weekday-calc/README.md

 **rangeEnd** - the range end

-**weekdays** - array of locale aware weekday numbers as integers, for example [1, 2, 3] please notice that range may be 1-7 or 0-6 depending on locale, Sunday may be 0 or 7, depending on locale, monday is usualy 1
+**weekdays** - array of locale aware weekday numbers as integers or locale weekday strings, for example [1, 2, 3] please notice that range is or 0-6 depending where 0 is Sunday

 **exclusions** - array of dates to exclude, any moment() acceptable date